andubiel/brownfield_aci_snow/README.md

 # Demo Steps
 Brownfield ACI-as-Code with YAML files

+# Add an Error to brownfield_tenant_deploy/vars/main
+1. Launch the 0-ACI-Brownfield-Workflow
+This will invoke a Service Now Ticket and Rollback after we check the config diff below
+####  Examine the SNOW Ticket from the error

+# Start ACI Brownfield Demo with no Error
-1. Launch the 0-ACI-as-Brownfield-Workflow to ingest the current ACI fabric configurations as code.
+1. Launch the 0-ACI-Brownfield-Workflow to ingest the current ACI fabric configurations as code.

 #### Sync your local VSCode repo
 In our demo we have installed gitea.
 Other git options will work as well.
 ~~~